L0lbrich/Completed-Assignments-And-Sprints/README.md

 Completed assignments and sprint challenges

-This is a folder for all the completed assignments and sprints at Bloomtech *Some databases are missing due to large size
+This is a folder for all the completed assignments and sprints at Bloomtech.
+*Some databases are missing due to large size

 Assignments: